 WiseEuropa provides a result-oriented, timely and responsive work culture to meet the requirements of international projects.

-WiseEuropa has the capacity to contribute to H2020 projects in the following fields:
+WiseEuropa has the capacity to contribute to H2020 projects in the following, selected fields:

 - Development of quantitative assessment tools for various sectors, including energy, manufacturing, transportation, mining, finances and ICT.
 Applications stretch from ex-ante and ex-post assessment of public policies to business strategic choices.